 Contextual Estimation of Link Information Gain

 Publication Number WO2020081082

 Applicants: GOOGLE LLC

 Inventors: Victor Carbune, Pedro Gonnet Anders

 Techniques are described herein for determining an information gain score for one or more documents of interest to the user and present information from the documents based on the information gain score.
-An information gain score for a given document is indicative of additional information that is included in the document beyond the information contained in documents that were previously viewed by the user.
+An information gain score for a given document indicates additional information that is included in the document beyond the information contained in documents that the user previously viewed.
 In some implementations, the information gain score may be determined for one or more documents by applying data from the documents across a machine learning model to generate an information gain score.
-Based on the information gain scores of a set of documents, the documents can be provided to the user in a manner that reflects the likely information gain that can be attained by the user if the user were to view the documents.
+Based on the information gain scores of a set of documents, the documents can be provided to the user to reflect the likely information gain that the user can attain if the user were to view the documents.